cyber-dojo-retired/puller/README.md

 long-lived servers this approach is not ideal, and it is hopeless for short-lived servers, which are often on low bandwidth networks.
-A better approach is to pull a session's image (eg `cyberdojofoundation/csharp_nunit:1452bb7`) on *all* nodes when a session is created, if it is not already present.
+A better approach is to pull a session's image (eg `cyberdojofoundation/csharp_nunit:1452bb7`) on *all* nodes when a session is created, if it is not already present, which is what puller tries to do.

 ![cyber-dojo.org home page](https://github.com/cyber-dojo/cyber-dojo/blob/master/shared/home_page_snapshot.png)